Second Time is Not a Charm: Community Still Vociferously Opposed to Plans for Lorena Plaza in Boyle Heights

 The discussion swung back to who would benefit from the housing.

-One woman stood up to say that, as the mother of a special needs daughter and as someone who had once been homeless herself, she welcomed the project.
+Resident Fanny Ortiz stood up to say that, as the mother of a special needs daughter and as someone who had once been homeless herself, she welcomed the project.

 When she admitted she worked for Metro and was a volunteer with ELACC (the East L.A.
 Community Corporation), an organization that has converted a number of properties in the area into affordable housing and is seen by many as not having the interests of the community at heart, the crowd went ballistic.

-“Sit down!” they yelled at her.
+"Sit down!" the crowd yelled at her.